VictorRodriguezIronhack/reto_web/README.md

-# Reto de The Phone Cave
+# The Phone Cave Challenge

 Project based on a coding challenge.
 It shows a list of phones, each with a link to a detailed modal view showing additional information.